-5.10 Net Asset Value and Net Asset Value per Share
+4.10 Net Asset Value and Net Asset Value per Share

-Written disclosure of net asset value or net asset value per share must include a description of the methods used to value assets and liabilities and the number of shares used in the calculation.
+If written disclosure of net asset value or net asset value per share is provided, a description of the methods used to value assets and liabilities and the number of shares used in the calculation must be disclosed.

-5.11 Reserve Replacement
+4.11 Reserve Replacement

-Written disclosure concerning reserve replacement must include an explanation of the method of calculation applied.
+Written disclosure concerning reserve replacement must include an explanation of the method of calculation applied and be in line with the PRMS.

-5.12 Netbacks – If Netbacks are disclosed the following information must be included:
+4.12 Netbacks – If Netbacks are disclosed the following information must be included:

-Left blank

-(b) Reflect netbacks calculated by subtracting royalties and operating costs from revenues; and
+(a) Reflect netbacks calculated by subtracting royalties and operating costs from revenues; and

-(c) State the method of calculation.
+(b) State the method of calculation.

-5.13 Disclosure using Oil and Gas Metrics
+4.13 Disclosure using Oil and Gas Metrics

-(1) If a reporting entity discloses an oil and gas metric, other than an estimate of volume or value of resources prepared in accordance with section 5.2 or 5,9 or a comparative or equivalency measure under Part 2,3,4,5 or 6 of Form A, the reporting entity must include disclosure that:
+(1) If a reporting entity discloses an oil and gas metric, other than an estimate of volume or value of resources prepared in accordance with section 4.2 or 4,8 or a comparative or equivalency measure under Part 2,3,4,5 or 6 of Form 1, the reporting entity must include disclosure that:

 Identifies the standard and source of the oil and gas metric;